carpdiem/carpdiem.github.io/_projects/Athletics.markdown

 I hated cross country.
 Running long distances was, and still is to me, an exercise in ever-increasing boredom and pain.
 I learned that I could do it, as in, I could physically move my body through space for the eight or nine miles of any given run, or the more intense but shorter 3 mile races, but I also learned that I didn't enjoy it.
 Not by a long shot.

 Track was better.
 You could choose your events!
 They had sprints!
 I primarily ran hurdles (I was tall) and the 400m.
 And unlike cross country, since everyone wasn't competing simultaneously, you could actually go watch and cheer on your friends.
-Everthihng about this was fantastic.
+Everything about this was fantastic.

 Track also taught me some valuable, though somewhat tangential, skills: how to cheer really, really loudly; how to mentally cope with interval sprints; and that if you intentionally lie to your friends by calling out their split times a few seconds slower than they really are, you can get your friends to try harder and thereby set new PRs, and while they'll thank you afterwards, they'll also think you're a maniac.